Get E-Book

 System Uptime

-On Linux, libuv reads /proc/uptime; the first number in that file is seconds since boot.
-On macOS, it uses sysctl with KERN_BOOTTIME and subtracts that boot time from the current time.
-On Windows, GetTickCount64() returns milliseconds since boot, and libuv divides by 1000.
+On Linux, libuv reads /proc/uptime.
+The first number in that file is seconds since boot.
+On macOS, libuv uses sysctl with KERN_BOOTTIME and compares that boot time with the current time.
+On Windows, GetTickCount64() returns milliseconds since boot.

-System uptime is useful for detecting recent host restarts.
+System uptime is useful for spotting recent host restarts.
 If a health check sees os.uptime() under 300 seconds, the machine probably rebooted recently.
-In containers, however, os.uptime() reports the host's uptime.
-For container uptime, use process.uptime() when the Node process starts with the container, or read /proc/1/stat for the container init process start time.

 Constants